-The project will restore 62 acres of wildlife and pollinator habitat at three urban sites in the Twin Cities metropolitan area and write management plans for 78 acres.
-The sites are the Bruce Vento Nature Sanctuary in St Paul, and two preserves in the City of Maplewood; Carver and Applewood .
-All sites are surrounded by a heavily populated urban area and offer the opportunity to inform people using these public spaces about the value of restoring habitat, providing for pollinators and other wildlife, creating climate change resilient natural areas and the significance of native plants/wildlife to Native American culture.
+The project will restore 66 acres of wildlife and pollinator habitat at three urban sites in the Twin Cities metropolitan area.
+The sites are the 29-acre Bruce Vento Nature Sanctuary in St Paul, and two preserves in the City of Maplewood; Carver (27 ac) and Applewood (26 ac).
+All the sites are surrounded by a heavily populated urban area and offer the opportunity to inform people using these public spaces about the value of restoring habitat, providing for pollinators and other wildlife, creating climate change resilient natural areas, and the significance of native plants and wildlife to Native American culture.